taulantisaku/WeatherApp/README.md

 # WeatherApp
- This is a simple weather app made with Javascript.
+ This is a simple Weather Forecast app made with pure Javascript.

  The main purpose of this app was getting the weather information from usage of **Async & Await** functions with promises and manipulation with DOM.
  Therefore, there are 2 scripts on this file :